 In Milestone 2, Task 3, you will recap what product approval is and how to ensure your product of service follows the legal rules of the programme.

-At end of the task you will be directed to the product approvals page to submit an approval request.
+At end of the task, you will be directed to the product approvals page to submit an approval request.
 Here you will answer a series of questions about your product/service.
-The questions are designed to help you to make sure your product will be approved and covered by the YE insurance.
-If your request is declined, you can submit a new one at any time.
+The questions are designed to help make sure your product will be approved and covered by the YE insurance.